SONJA KRISTINA/CURVED AIR/MASK

 After a long time away from the business, she became interested in the burgeoning London acoustic scene and produced a CD in 1991 in the so-called "acid folk genre" called Songs From The Acid Folk, re-issued by Korean label Si-Wan in 2000 with splendid packaging.
 Further CDs followed in 1996 (The Harmonics Of Love) and 2003 (Cri De Coeur).
 She also held a five year residency as pop music tutor at the University of Middlesex.

 Her latest project Mask, teams her up with ambient cellist/violinist/producer Marvin Ayres .
 On their website they describe their music as "experimental voice and strings soundscapes, fusing elements of Ambient/Electronica, Trance and Classical music to breathtaking and original effect".
 An initial CD maxi single CD Healing Senses has been followed in August 2005 by a double-sided disc (CD/DVD) "Heavy Petal, the Tenebrous Odyssey of Jack and Virginia", including ambient films created for the music of Mask by film artist Outerbongolia.
 There are samples both of audio and video.

-Sonja will be joining the Acoustic Strawbs to sing some of the early Sandy Denny numbers with them at the spectacular 40th Anniversary Strawbs weekend in September 2009.
+Sonja joined the Acoustic Strawbs to sing some of the early Sandy Denny numbers with them at the spectacular 40th Anniversary Strawbs weekend in September 2009.